robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 Java test library that uses the `static library interface`__ because their documentation is not available at runtime.
 With such keywords, it possible to use user keywords as wrappers and deprecate them.

-.. note:: Prior to Robot Framework 2.9 the documentation must start with
-          `*DEPRECATED*` exactly without any extra content before the closing `*`.

 __ `Errors and warnings during execution`_
 __ `Documenting libraries`_